socialruins/raptoreumcore-lib-lite/docs/core-concepts/address.md

-# Dash Address
+# Raptoreum Address

-Represents a Dash address.
-Addresses are the most popular way to make Dash transactions.
+Represents a Raptoreum address.
+Addresses are the most popular way to make Raptoreum transactions.
 See [the Dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.

 ## Instantiate an Address